cryptocap/cryptocap-api/README.md

 Connect to the API.
 You will receive a `challenge` message with a random, unique string.
 The message looks like:

 ```
-{"msg":"challenge","data":"tlgczpu91rw6zuxr"}
+{ "msg" : "challenge", "data" : "tlgczpu91rw6zuxr" }
 ```

 Using the private key associated with your account to sign the challenge message (only the data), and send the command:

 ```
-{ “op”: ”auth”, ”params”: { “key”: ”<your public key>”, ”signature”: ”<the signed message>” } }
+{ "op": "auth", "params": { "key": "<your public key>", "signature": "<the signed message>" } }
 ```

-If your signature is valid, you will receive an “auth” message:
+If your signature is valid, you will receive an "auth" message:

 ```
-{"msg":"auth","data":"User Authenticated"}
+{ "msg" : "auth", "data" : "User Authenticated" }
 ```

 Otherwise you will receive an `error` message explaining the problem.

 Once authenticated, the public address used will be kept as a session variable, and automatically included as a parameter for all operations that require it.

 Technically, any valid Bitcoin address can be used to authenticate.
 We do this to force new users to authenticate prior to registering an account.
 Only addresses associated with a registered account will be able to successfully execute any operations beyond registration.
-Also, for added security, the Public API servers operate “blind”.
+Also, for added security, the Public API servers operate "blind".
 No user data (including public keys) is ever stored on the Public API server beyond the end of the session.
 All operations, once parsed and checked for validity, are passed through to the secured back-end server for processing.
 If the back-end server is offline, the operation will fail immediately and the user will be notified of the failure.

 ## Registration
 Registering a new account with the Crypto Capital API is a 3-step process.
 Step one is authentication, described above.
 Step two is basic registration.
 Step three is providing KYC/AML information to get the account verified.